This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 - Saudi Arabia- Saudi Arabia does not require travellers to provide a vaccination certificate or negative PCR or antigen test certificate to enter the Kingdom.
 However, travellers arriving on visit visas must have medical insurance to cover any COVID-19-related treatment costs during their stay.

-- Aruba- As of 19 March 2022, the Caribbean nation has removed all Covid-19 entry requirements.
+- Aruba- The Caribbean nation has removed all Covid-19 entry requirements.

-- Costa Rica– Starting 1 April 2022, Costa Rica has done away with the vaccine passport scheme and has lifted all remaining COVID-19 entry requirements for travellers.
-Travellers must, however, buy insurance with specific cover requirements and complete an advance epidemiological information form.
+- Costa Rica– Costa Rica has done away with the vaccine passport scheme and has lifted all remaining COVID-19 entry requirements for travellers.

 - Mexico– Mexico is one of the few countries that did not close its borders during the pandemic and one that has minimum entry requirements in the form of a questionnaire.
 Mexico does not currently request tests or vaccines for entry into the country.

 - The Bahamas- All travellers, regardless of vaccination status, are no longer required to submit to pre-travel COVID-19 testing to enter the country.

 - The United States- The United States has now dropped its vaccination requirements for travellers after the U.S. House of Representatives voted to end a requirement that most foreign air travellers be vaccinated against COVID-19, one of the few remaining pandemic travel restrictions that were still in place.